 - 1. Check for any error beep from the motherboard speaker. - If there is no error beep, try to turn on the system without DIMM modules installed.
-If there is still no error beep, replace the motherboard. - If there are error beeps, clear the CMOS settings by unplugging the power cord and contacting both pads on the CMOS clear jumper (JBT1).
-(Refer to Section 2-8 in Chapter 2.) - 2.
+If there is still no error beep, replace the motherboard. - If there are error beeps, clear the CMOS settings by unplugging the power cord and contacting both pads on the CMOS Clear Jumper (JBT1).
+Refer to Chapter 2. - 2.
 Remove all components from the motherboard, especially the DIMM modules.
-Make sure that system power is on and that memory error beeps are activated. - 3.
-Turn on the system with only one DIMM module installed.
-If the system boots, check for bad DIMM modules or slots by following the Memory Errors Troubleshooting procedure in this chapter.
+Make sure that system power is on and that memory error beeps are activated. - Turn on the system with only one DIMM module installed.
+If the system boots, check for bad DIMM modules or slots by following the Memory Errors Troubleshooting procedure in this Chapter.